rustsec/advisory-db/HOWTO_UNMAINTAINED.md

 of unmaintained crates within a particular project, and also serve to guide switching to maintained alternatives.

+When approaching a potentially unmaintained crate, do not behave rudely towards open soruce maintainers.
+Submitting a RUSTSEC advisory for an unmaintained crate should not be treated as a weapon to coerce open source maintainers.

 ## Definition of an "unmaintained" crate

 We consider crates unmaintained when they fall into either of the following